 In a comment here, Ted Kandell of Open Genomes wrote "mtDNA L2a1l2a A143G T14180C (with the closest match among the Pana of Burkina Faso) [...] [is] found in substantial percentages among Ashkenazi Jews."

 Doron M. Behar, Michael F. Hammer, Daniel Garrigan, Richard Villems, Batsheva Bonne-Tamir, Martin Richards, David Gurwitz, Dror Rosengarten, Matthew Kaplan, Sergio Della Pergola, Lluis Quintana-Murci, and Karl Skorecki.
 "MtDNA evidence for a genetic bottleneck in the early history of the Ashkenazi Jewish population."
-European Journal of Human Genetics 12:5 (May 2004): 355-364.
+European Journal of Human Genetics 12:5 (May 2004): pages 355-364.
 The supplementary data show that 1.8% of Ashkenazim possess the African mtDNA haplogroup L2a.

 Anita Brandstätter, Balazs Egyed, Bettina Zimmermann, Attila Tordai, Zsolt Padar, and Walther Parson.
 "Mitochondrial DNA control region variation in Ashkenazi Jews from Hungary."
 Forensic Science International: Genetics 2:1 (January 2008): pages e4-e6.
 Two samples (As2A8 and As2F3) out of the 177 Hungarian Jewish sequences this study submitted to the EMPOP database under accession number EMP00027 were assigned to haplogroup L2a1, which is described as an "African lineage" on page e5.